alexdoub/Challenges/README.md

 Permutations - https://leetcode.com/problems/permutations/
 PermutationsII - https://leetcode.com/problems/permutations-ii/submissions/
 SearchInRotatedArray - https://leetcode.com/problems/search-in-rotated-sorted-array/
-IsValidBST - https://leetcode.com/problems/validate-binary-search-tree/
+	"Given a rotated sorted array, find the target or return -1" Use sliding window + tricky checks to determine where to search IsValidBST - https://leetcode.com/problems/validate-binary-search-tree/
+	"Given a binary tree, determine if it is a valid binary search tree (BST)."
+	Recurisvely enumerate nodes (DFS) with greater/less than parameters passed down.
+	Gotcha: Use nullable lt/gt parameters
 FindGrasshopper - https://leetcode.com/discuss/interview-question/494186/google-onsite-grasshopper-position
+	"Given a graph and an int N, determine the probability that you will be in each node if you did hops at random" Recursively (DFS) get list of nodes after N hops.
+Evenly distribute probabilities accounting for duplicate nodes.
 CourseSchedule - https://leetcode.com/problems/course-schedule/
+	"Given a dependency map representing college courses, return T/F if you can take them all" Return false if any circular dependencies
+	Transform inputs into dependency & accessibility maps.
+Make BoolArr for taken courses.
+Do recursive (DFS) search and fill out BoolArr.
 CourseScheduleII - https://leetcode.com/problems/course-schedule-ii/
+	"Given a dependency map representing college courses, print the order in which you take them all & satisfy prerequisites" Similar to previous, but also print the progress.
 StringMultiply - https://leetcode.com/problems/multiply-strings/
-NumIslands - https://leetcode.com/problems/number-of-islands/
+	"Given two strings representing integers, multiply them" Oldschool multiply, digit by digit.
+Store partial sums in IntArray Finally, loop over IntArray & fill out string NumIslands - https://leetcode.com/problems/number-of-islands/
+	"Given a 2d binary matrix of islands, count the total amount of islands."
-DistanceFromZeroes - https://leetcode.com/problems/01-matrix/
+	Loop matrix, BFS to zero out found islands DistanceFromZeroes - https://leetcode.com/problems/01-matrix/
+	"Given a matrix consists of 0 and 1, find the distance of the nearest 0 for each cell" 2-way matrix sweep
 SortPartiallySortedArray - https://leetcode.com/discuss/interview-question/378774/
+	"Given an array of positive integers (possibly with duplicates) such that the numbers have been sorted only by 28 most significant bits.
+Sort the array completely"
+	Bucket Sort

+#Strategies

+##Graph
+Recursive DFS - CourseSchedule, NumIslands, CourseSchedule, KeysAndRooms, FindGrasshopper, IsValidBST Dynamic - MinFallingPathSum

+##Matrix
+2-way sweep - DistanceFromZeroes

+##Points

+##Arrays
+Sliding Window - SearchInRotatedArray
+Partial sums - StringMultiply
+Partial sort - SortPartiallySortedArray